 The Bar Below, Mayfair

-What: Aptly named The Bar Below, for this is indeed a basement bar located underneath main restaurant Hide.
+What: Aptly named The Bar Below, for this is indeed a basement bar located underneath main restaurant HIDE.
 Here you'll discover a range of alcohol-forward and lighter tipples to quench your thirst.
-A decent number of its signature cocktails can be ordered without alcohol and all are based around seasonal ingredients - think light and floral in summer and deep-toned and punchy in winter.
+A decent number of its signature cocktails can be ordered without alcohol and all are based around seasonal ingredients - think light and floral in summer and a little heftier in winter.

 34 Mayfair, Mayfair